Setting up a single login

 Shopify is moving to a single login (also known as single sign-on or SSO) system, so that store owners and staff members can use a single, unified email address and password to log in to all the stores and Shopify services they have access to.
 This means that you won't have to keep track of separate email addresses and passwords for each store and Shopify service that you use.

-You can combine multiple user accounts that use the same email address.
+You can set up multiple user accounts that use the same email address for a single login.
 Each staff member needs to do this for their own accounts.
 They'll be prompted to do so the next time they log in:

 Before you start

 - Check your accounts to ensure that you're using the same email address for each account.
 However, if you're using the same email address for accounts you don't want to set up for a single login, then you should change your accounts to use different email addresses.
 A good way to double check this is by checking the list of stores in the store switcher.
-This is the same as the list of accounts that will be combined.
+This is the same as the list of accounts that will be set up for single login.

 - If you're sharing your account with other staff members, then make sure they're aware of the changes.
-If combining them will grant access to accounts they should not be able to access, then consider using separate staff permissions.
+If a single login will grant access to accounts they should not be able to access, then consider using separate staff permissions.

 - If you're using a password manager, then ensure that you have access to its settings so that you can update your password if necessary.

 - If you have enabled two-step authentication, then make sure that you still have access to the phone number or authenticator application you used.
-Authenticating will be required as part of the combining process.
+Authenticating will be required as part of the single login setup process.

 Changes can be made to staff in your Shopify admin at Settings > Account, if necessary.

-- Log in to a Shopify store that shares the same email address as your other accounts.
+- Log in to a Shopify store that shares the same email address as your other stores.

 After logging in, you're presented with a list of stores and services associated with that email address.
 Review the stores to ensure that you want to set up a single login for all the stores.

-If you have an unverified email address, then you need to verify your email before combining accounts.
+If you have an unverified email address, then you need to verify your email before setting up a single login.

 Enter your current password for that store.